Help! My Dog Barks & Lunges at Other Dogs!

 A dog that walks directly toward another dog is considered rude, or even a threat, in the doggy world.
 However, we put our dogs in this position all the time by walking on sidewalks.
 Paths are just as narrow, and dogs (more often loose on paths) come right at your dog without room for you to get away.
 Try to find somewhere less crowded and more open – like outside an office complex or at a park.
 This will help both you and your dog feel less anxious and enjoy your walk more.
 Have fun on your walk, so that your dog is engaged with you, instead of what’s happening out there.
 More on this later.

 It’s important that you act calm.
-If you’re anxious, it goes right down the leash to your dog.
+If you’re anxious, the emotion transfers down the leash to your dog.
 Despite your instincts, don’t hold your dog’s leash too short.
 And please don’t pull back on the leash; if you do, your dog will naturally pull forward.
 It helps to have a leash that won’t slip through your hands (a leather leash, for example, instead of a nylon one) with knots tied every few feet; holding the leash stable against your body, instead of letting your arm flail around; and a harness, with a front clip, to give you better control if your dog starts lunging.
 What you don’t want to do, and this is a common response, is to make your dog sit and stay while the other dog is approaching.
-When you do that, your dog feels like a sitting duck with no escape.
+When you do that, your dog feels trapped, with no ability to get away.

 Your Dog’s Emotional Response